The BacheloretteNeeds To Break Up With Trauma Porn

 Ben has since gone through intensive therapy in an effort to save his life.

 Despite Ben’s closeness with his sister, she does not know about her brother’s suicidal depression.
 Ben admits Madalyn will learn the truth about the depth of his struggles through The Bachelorette.
 “I don’t mean to throw that on you.
 It’s a weird thing to do here,” Ben tells Tayshia.
 But, it’s not weird.
-This is the unfair “honesty” the series demands to prove a contestant is “dedicated to the process,” to use the buzzwords of the series.
+This is the unfair “honesty” The Bachelorette demands to prove a contestant is “dedicated to the process,” to use the buzzwords of the series.

 But, in real-life relationships, it could take years to unburden yourself of all your secrets.
 Wanting to follow a similar pattern on Bachelor Nation programming shouldn’t be seen as evasive — it’s normal.
 Yet, years of witnessing painful revels from Blake Horstmann’s experience during a school shooting to Caelynn Miller-Keyes’ powerful conversation about her sexual assault during one-on-ones have warped the franchise’s outlook on their purpose.
 As we saw with Dean Unglert’s hometown date with Rachel Lindsay, the excavation of one’s greatest agonies doesn’t even always work in the long-term.
 On the same week Dean cried on the floor over his family trauma in the wake of mother’s fatal cancer diagnosis, he was eliminated from The Bachelorette.